Greetings from UW Study Abroad!

-Studying abroad has the potential to be the most transforming and inspiring experience that your child will undertake at the University of Washington.
-It is my tremendous privilege to lead a staff dedicated to broadening perspectives by inviting your child to engage in the diversity of the world.
+Studying abroad has the potential to be the most transforming and inspiring college experiences that your student will undertake.
+It is my tremendous privilege to lead a staff dedicated to broadening perspectives by inviting your student to engage in the diversity of the world.

-The experience of studying abroad pushes boundaries and challenges world views.
-There are of course, many aspects of international education to consider, and UW Study Abroad uses all the resources we can to inform, guide and support students.
-We are especially committed to their safety and well-being.
+Global engagement pushes boundaries and challenges world views.
+There are of course, many aspects of international education to consider, and UW Study Abroad uses every available resource to inform, guide and support students.
+Their safety and well-being are our top priority.

 We also understand that the decision to study abroad is often one involving the entire family.
-Below are some links to additional resources that you may find useful in making an informed decision regarding this incredible opportunity.
+Below are some additional resources that you may find useful in considering this incredible opportunity.
 We encourage you to communicate with your student traveler about their ideas, goals and expectations long before they set out on the journey.
-Your support and enthusiasm mean so much—at every step of their education.
+Your support and enthusiasm mean so much — at every step of their education.

 Director, UW Study Abroad